D4GEN-Genopole/DL-CancerLncRNA/README.md

 ## Model

-We tried different models for both the functional and sequential data.
+We tried different models for both the expression and sequential data.

-### Functional
+### Expression

 # TODO (CONSTANCE, LILIA)
+Expression data is a type of tabular data that is obtained through RNA sequencing.
+It represents the different expression levels of transcripts for different patients, and is typically normalized to facilitate comparison across samples.

+Here, we formatted the expression table so that the lncRNAs are rows for which we want to learn / predict cancer types, and patient samples are the attributes used to describe them.

+The goal here is to see if lncRNAs that have similar expression levels for the same samples are involved in the same cancers, and/or have the same biological functions.

+The models were trained using keras.

+- `MLP`
+- `CNN`: the expressions were encoded as vectors and passed as input to a CNN.
+- We also tested classical machine learning algorithms such as `SVM`, `Random Forest` and `KNN`, using scikit-learn.

 ### Sequential

 For the sequential part, we only have as inputs a sequence of nucleotide for each RNA.

-Therefore, we tried to convert those sequences into vectors, that give more information than just the nucleotids.
+Therefore, we tried to convert those sequences into vectors, that give more information than just the nucleotides.

 Here is a list of the preprocessing we tried :

-- `One-hot-encoding` : we convert each nucleotid into a vector of size 4, with only one 1 value.
+- `One-hot-encoding` : we convert each nucleotide into a vector of size 4, with only one 1 value.
 - `K-mer` : we count the occurence of the k-mer in the sequence.
-We then used 4-mer to try to learn different model
+We then used 4-mer to try to learn different models
 - # TODO : LOIC

 For the models, we used either pytorch or keras to train the models.